Bison as Baby’s First Food

 A research study with 88 babies compared pureed beef vs iron-fortified infant cereal as first baby food.
 Zinc and iron status were measured at 9 months of age and growth was measured until 12 months.

-Results showed that average zinc intake in the meat group was 1.9mg per day and was 0.6mg per day in the cereal group (only 25% of requirements).
+Results showed that the average zinc intake in the meat group was 1.9mg per day and was 0.6mg per day in the cereal group (only 25% of requirements).
 And the increase in head circumference between 7 to 12 months was greater for the meat group.
 Both zinc and protein intakes were predictors of head growth.

 How to serve bison to your family